Get Or Renew Your NMWD Permit Now

 Times vary depending on department liasons.
 In most cases, we can get you your New Mexico Weight Distance Permit in as little as a day!

-How is the Weight Distance Tax calculated?
+How is the New Mexico Weight Distance Tax calculated?

 The Weight Distance Tax is calculated based on a few factors, but mileage is the most important part.
 The official total is calculated by taking the total number of miles traveled within New Mexico and multiplying that number by the tax rate.
 The tax rate varies depending on the weight of the vehicle.